 A joint project to produce tree-free letterpress paper suitable for commercial printing has delivered one of the first commercially viable hemp papers on the planet.
-The project was conceived by Maren Krings, photographer and environmental activist who was writing a book on industrial hemp.
+The project was conceived by Maren Krings, a photographer and environmental activist who was writing a book on industrial hemp.
 Her research led her to a German paper manufacturer called Hahnemühle.

 The development of the hemp paper now on offer to others as well as the success of the project are mentioned in her new book, H is for Hemp, along with other adventures Maren undertook as she wrote the book in a five-year journey around the world.